munificent/craftinginterpreters/book/classes-and-instances.md

 "Local" classes -- classes declared inside the body of a function or block, are an unusual concept.
 Many languages don't allow them at all.
-But since Lox is a dynamically-typed scripting language, it treats the top level of a program and the bodies of functions and blocks uniformly.
-Classes are just another kind of declaration and since you can declare variables and functions inside blocks, you can declare classes in there too.
+But since Lox is a dynamically typed scripting language, it treats the top level of a program and the bodies of functions and blocks uniformly.
+Classes are just another kind of declaration, and since you can declare variables and functions inside blocks, you can declare classes in there too.

 </aside>